Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Summary and Conclusions

 \section{Summary and Conclusions}

 We present the first set of FIRE-3 simulations of massive galaxies evolved with multi-channel AGN feedback.
-These high-resolution cosmological simulations combine detailed stellar physics and a resolved multiphase ISM with multi-channel AGN feedback in the forms of radiative feedback (photo-electric, photo-ionization, Lyman-Werner, and Compton heating mechanisms, and radiation pressure), mechanical outflows, and cosmic rays.
-The combination of a highly-resolved ISM with detailed multi-channel stellar and AGN feedback processes distinguishes this work from other large-volume simulations.
+These high-resolution, cosmological zoom-in simulations combine detailed stellar physics and a resolved multiphase ISM with multi-channel AGN feedback in the forms of radiative feedback, mechanical outflows, and cosmic rays.
+The combination of a highly-resolved ISM with detailed multi-channel stellar and AGN feedback processes distinguishes this work from existing large-volume cosmological simulations.

+We simulate galaxies with halos in the mass range of $10^{12}-10^{13} \msun$ down to low redshift.
+While no previous FIRE simulations including detailed stellar physics but neglecting black holes succeeded in producing realistic galaxies at the massive end of this halo mass range, we demonstrate that the addition of AGN feedback produces much improved and broadly realistic galaxy properties in several example runs of >L* galaxies evolved to $z\sim0$.

-We simulate galaxies with halos in the mass range of $10^{12}-10^{13} \msun$ down to low redshift, and demonstrate that massive (>L*) FIRE galaxies with realistic AGN feedback can produce reasonable matches to many observations.
-We test two models of AGN feedback: the \BH~model, which includes both radiative and kinetic feedback channels, and the \BHCR~model, which additionally includes feedback in the form of cosmic rays.
+We test two AGN feedback models: the \BH~model, which includes both radiative and kinetic feedback channels, and the \BHCR~model, which additionally includes feedback in the form of cosmic rays.
 These models are both more successful at reproducing observations of massive galaxies than simulations without AGN (the \NoBHCR~model), which can fail to match observed properties such as galaxy sizes by an order of magnitude.
-Our main results are as follows:
+However, the analysis reveals some limitations of the AGN feedback models: without CRs, the massive galaxies do not match all scaling relations, while the inclusion of CRs produces galaxies that are consistently quenched and spheroidal even at the lower, $\sim L$* mass scales where observations indicate that a large fraction of all galaxies are still star-forming and disky.